On the sign patterns of entrywise positivity preservers in fixed dimension: Application 1: Entrywise preservers of total non-negativity

 The next few sections are devoted to applications of the above results.
 In this section we study entrywise preservers of total non-negativity, with the ultimate aim of extending the above classification of sign patterns -- and computation of exact threshold bounds -- to totally non-negative matrices.

-Recall that a real matrix is said to be \textit{totally non-negative} (resp.~\textit{strictly totally positive}) if every minor is a non-negative (resp.~positive) real number.\footnote{As the notion of \textit{total positivity} is taken by various authors in the literature to mean either total non-negativity or strict total positivity (see~\cite{FJS,karlin}), we avoid using the former notion in the paper, and use the latter two instead.} A well-known example of total non-negativity -- in fact, strict total positivity -- is that of generalized Vandermonde determinants \eqref{Egantmacher}.
-These classes of matrices feature in analysis and differential equations, probability and stochastic processes, representation theory, discrete mathematics, and particle systems; and are closely connected to positive semidefinite matrices.
+Recall that a real matrix is said to be \textit{totally non-negative} (resp.~\textit{strictly totally positive}) if every minor is a non-negative (resp.~positive) real number.
+A well-known example of total non-negativity -- in fact, strict total positivity -- is that of generalized Vandermonde determinants~\eqref{Egantmacher}.
+Totally non-negative and strictly totally positive matrices feature in analysis and differential equations, probability and stochastic processes, representation theory, discrete mathematics, and particle systems; and are closely connected to positive semidefinite matrices.

+\begin{remark} As the notion of \textit{total positivity} is taken by various authors in the literature to mean either total non-negativity or strict total positivity (see \cite{FJS,karlin}), we avoid using the former notion in the paper, and use the latter two instead. \end{remark}

-In the dimension-free setting, it was recently shown in \cite{BGKP-hankel} that, in the spirit of Schoenberg and Rudin's original theorems, an entrywise function $F : [0,\infty) \to \R$ preserves total non-negativity on Hankel matrices of all sizes, if and only if $F$ preserves positivity on the same set, if and only if $F$ agrees with an absolutely monotonic entire function
+In the dimension-free setting, it was recently shown in~\cite{BGKP-hankel} that, in the spirit of Schoenberg and Rudin's original theorems, an entrywise function $F : [0,+\infty) \to \R$ preserves total non-negativity on Hankel matrices of all sizes, if and only if $F$ preserves positivity on the same set, if and only if $F$ agrees with an absolutely monotonic entire function

-on $(0,\infty)$, and $0 \leqslant F(0) \leqslant \lim_{\epsilon \to 0^+} F(\epsilon)$.
+on $(0,+\infty)$, and $0 \leqslant F(0) \leqslant \lim_{\epsilon \to 0^+} F(\epsilon)$.

-\begin{definition} Given an integer $N>0$ and a domain $I \subset [0,\infty)$, define $\HTN_N(I)$ to be the set of Hankel totally non-negative matrices with entries in $I$. \end{definition}
+\begin{definition} Given an integer $N>0$ and a domain $I \subset [0,+\infty)$, define $\HTN_N(I)$ to be the set of Hankel totally non-negative matrices with entries in~$I$. \end{definition}

-As the above discussion shows, Hankel totally non-negative matrices (which are automatically positive semidefinite) are a `well-behaved' test set for preserving total non-negativity in arbitrary dimension -- in fact, they are closed under taking Schur products.
+As the above remarks show, Hankel totally non-negative matrices (which are automatically positive semidefinite) are a ``well-behaved'' test set for preserving total non-negativity in arbitrary dimension -- in fact, they are closed under taking Schur products.
 On the other hand, if one works with the slightly larger class of all positive semidefinite (equivalently, symmetric) totally non-negative matrices, then any preserver is necessarily constant or linear.
-This is true even for $5 \times 5$ matrices, if we restrict to absolutely monotonic functions.
-For these and related results, we refer the reader to \cite{BGKP-hankel}.
+This is true even for $5 \times 5$ matrices; for these and related results, we refer the reader to~\cite{BGKP-TN}.